Canadian Warplanes 6: Avro CF-100 Canuck

 Avro CF-100 Canuck Mk.
 3D (Serial No. 18126), coded KE, No. 440 Squadron, painted as a prototype.
 The Hangar Flight Museum, Calgary, Alberta.

 Avro CF-100 Canuck Mk.
-3D, RCAF (Serial No. 18138), C/N 038, wings and fuselage from Mk.
-5C (Serial No. 18766) and (Serial No. 18791), (Serial No. 100791), No. 445 Squadron.
-18138 was one of 56 CF-100s converted in 1955 from Mk.
+3D, RCAF (Serial No. 18138), c/n 038, built in 1953, with wings and fuselage from Mk.
+5C (Serial No. 18766) and (Serial No. 18791), No. 445 Squadron.
+18138 was one of 56 converted in 1955 from Mk.
 3B to Mk 3D dual trainers.
-It saw service with No. 440 Squadron, Bagotville, Quebec, and No. 445 Squadron, Uplands, Ontario, as well as with No. 3 AW(F) OTU, North Bay, Ontario.
-Canadian Museum of Flight, Langley, British Columbia.
+It saw service with No. 440 Sqn, Bagotville, Quebec, No. 445 Sqn, Uplands, Ontario, and with No. 3 AW(F) OTU at North Bay, Ontario.
+18138 was struck off strength (SOS) from the RCAF in May of 1963, and used at the British Columbia Institute of Technology (BCIT) Aviation Campus at the Vancouver International Airport for training of aircraft maintenance students.
+It came to the Canadian Museum of Flight, Langley, British Columbia, in 1987.

 (5of7 Photo)